michaenho/HolidayPackagePrediction/README.md

 ## Project Overview

 "Trips & Travel.Com" company aims to expand its customer base by introducing a new Wellness Tourism Package.
 Wellness Tourism is defined as travel that allows the traveler to maintain, enhance, or kick-start a healthy lifestyle, and support or increase one's sense of well-being.
-The company plans to utilize existing customer data to efficiently target potential customers, reducing marketing costs and increasing the likelihood of package purchases.
+The company plans to utilize existing customer and marketing data to efficiently target potential customers, reducing marketing costs and increasing the likelihood of package purchases.

 ## Instructions for Setting Up the Environment and Running the Code